-In June 2016, the United Kingdom ("UK") approved a referendum to leave the EU.
+In June 2016, the United Kingdom (the "UK") approved a referendum to leave the EU.
 The withdrawal, known colloquially as "Brexit", was agreed to and ratified by the UK Parliament, and the UK left the EU on January 31, 2020.
 It began an 11-month transition period in which to negotiate a new trading relationship for goods and services that ended on December 31, 2020.
-The UK and EU reached an agreement, effective January 1, 2021, on the terms of their future trading relationship, which principally relates to the trading of goods.
+The UK and the EU signed the Trade and Cooperation Agreement ("TCA") on December 30, 2020, which was applied provisionally as of January 1, 2021 and entered into force on May 1, 2021.
+The TCA is an agreement on the terms governing certain aspects of the relationship between the EU and the UK following the end of the transition period.
 Further discussions are to be held between the UK and the EU in relation to matters not covered by the trade agreement, such as financial services.
 Brexit may have significant political and financial consequences for the Eurozone markets, including greater volatility in the global stock markets and illiquidity, fluctuations in currency and exchange rates, and an increased likelihood of a recession in the UK.
-At this time, the impact of Brexit cannot be predicted, however, market disruption in the EU and globally may have a negative effect on the value of a Fund's investments.
+At this time, the impact of Brexit cannot be predicted, however, market disruption in the EU and globally may have a negative effect on the value of the Funds' investments.
 Additionally, the risks related to Brexit could be more pronounced if one or more additional EU member states seek to leave the EU.